tundish/blathnaid/app/tale.rst

 "Simplicity.
 Try to train that.
 It can be cultivated, can simplicity."

 And before Jack could get him to explain any more, Krol had curled up and was off to sleep.

+F 3
+---

+Recently he'd forbidden the Smiths from making blades or any edged tools, and arranged for his Guild of Cutlers to be licensed exclusively for those operations.
+Their factories were in a protected area near the Armoury.

+...
+And that the Cutlers were all blade and no tang, to the point that the Guards, after having been given new glaives, preferred to beat people with the handle, as it was safer for all concerned.

 T 3
 ---